Last Updated on April 27, 2021 by Lawrence Berezin

-Parking ticket reminders are good things to stick on your dashboard
+Parking ticket reminders are good things to stick on your dashboard and smartphone

 Here are some important NYC parking ticket rules to remember.

 In 1959, the NY State Legislature in its infinite wisdom declared forever and ever, or until the Legislature changes its collective mind, all New York City is a tow away zone.
 It bears repeating, all of NYC is a tow away zone, no notice required.

 This means if a warrior places an orange pox on your motor vehicle, you are eligible for a tow.
 Your admission to the ticket and tow club is only one parking ticket.
 It can be an overtime meter parking ticket.
 A no standing NYC parking ticket.
 Whatever.
 If it’s orange, you are tow bait.
 Beware and be warned.

 Hopefully, the NYC driving public will have some good news in the next few weeks.
 There is a wonderful piece of legislation awaiting Governor Paterson’s signature which will hurt the Darth Vaders of tow.
 Here’s a blog post on the Good Bill

 Here are some tips to remember:

 - You can’t leave a buddy in your car while you run across the street for just an NY minute (even if she is sitting behind the wheel).
 You may as well turn yourself into the nearest warrior and fall on your wallet.
 You are guilty of violating a no standing or no parking rule

 - You can’t stop, drop, and wait for your passenger to finish his/her errand.
 Guilty as charged…Next case